-e-meducation.org Anatomy Guides for ligs, joints, muscles of diff body segments Introduction At first, the elbow seems like a simple hinge.
+Study table and customizable games about UE and back innervations incorrect cards (0) correct cards (0) remaining cards (48) Save retry fix restart shuffle help To flip the current card, click it or press the Spacebar key. retry the cards in the incorrect box restart all cards Embed Code - If you would like this activity on your web page, copy the script below and paste it into your web page. e-meducation.org Anatomy Guides for ligs, joints, muscles of diff body segments Introduction At first, the elbow seems like a simple hinge.
 But when the complexity of the interaction of the elbow with the forearm and wrist is understood, it is easy to see why the elbow can cause problems when it does not function correctly.
+Part of what makes us human is the way we are able to use our hands.
 This guide will help you understand what parts make up the elbowhow those parts work together Important Structures The important structures of the elbow can be divided into several categories. bones and jointsligaments and tendonsmusclesnervesblood vessels Bones and Joints The bones of the elbow are the humerus (the upper arm bone), the ulna (the larger bone of the forearm, on the opposite side of the thumb), and the radius (the smaller bone of the forearm on the same side as the thumb).
 Articular cartilage is the material that covers the ends of the bones of any joint.
-Ligaments and Tendons Muscles Nerves Blood Vessels Summary
+Ligaments and Tendons There are several important ligaments in the elbow.
+Muscles Nerves Blood Vessels Summary

 Photo Gallery of Anatomy Models Labeling, design and programming by Leif Saul.
 Photos by Leif Saul, Chris Landis, and Robert Donovan.
 Note 1: You can zoom in on these models.
 Note 2: The choice of labeled structures does not necessarily indicate what you are responsible for.
 Note 3: Each model photo now offers several labeling options.
 Body Regions Head: midsagittal section (primarily structures of the brain)Thorax: deep view (primarily blood vessels)Abdomen: visceral organsAbdomen: deep view (primarily visceral organs and vessels)Leg: deep posterior view (primarily muscles and blood vessels) Integumentary System Skin of the armpitSkin of the hairy scalpSkin: epidermis and dermis Skeletal System Skeletal system: compact boneSkull: cranial base, superior viewSkull: cranial base, inferior view Articulations Knee: anterior viewKnee: posterior view Muscles Respiratory System Larynx: small model, internal viewLarynx: large model, anterior viewRespiratory system: cutaway view of lungs Digestive System Cardiovascular System